bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 an inline image will be created that holds the figure.

     The diagram is: &dia{mydia}

+The "checkbox" phrase inserts a checkbox that should be made interactive for HTML-related translation, such that it can be styled in a way to turn on/off other elements.
+For LATEX/CONTEX translations a blacksquare is shown.

+    - &checkbox{} Apple.
+    - &checkbox{} Pear.
+    - &checkbox{} Banana.

 The "colorbutton" phrase Create a square that looks like a button showing given color.
 For instance,